docker/docs/docker-hub/onboard-business.md

 ## Step 4: Enforce sign-in for Docker Desktop

 By default, members of your organization can use Docker Desktop on their machines without signing in to any Docker account.
 To ensure that a user signs in to a Docker account that is a member of your organization and that the organization’s settings apply to the user’s session, you can use a `registry.json` file.
-For details, see [Configure registry.json to enforce sign in](../docker-hub/configure-sign-in.md){: target="_blank" rel="noopener" class="_"}.
+For details, see [Configure registry.json to enforce sign-in](../docker-hub/configure-sign-in.md){: target="_blank" rel="noopener" class="_"}.

 ## What's next